+The stereotype of the tortured artist is quite well-known, but did you know that there is actual research showing that people with chronic illness have the natural inclination to gravitate to the creative arts?
 A study from Frances Reynolds published in the Creative Research Journal found that negative events can have life-enhancing effects.
 Rehabilitation professionals tend to recommend a focus on the arts for those living with illness.
+There is such beauty in turning our chronic pain into art!

-The results vary with the individual, but famous people in history are well-known for achieving genius under the effects of illness.
+The results vary with each individual, but famous people in history are well-known for achieving genius under the effects of illness.
 Vincent Van Gogh, famously known for his impressionist paintings like Starry Night, completed the work while admitted to a mental asylum and suffering from glaucoma.

 Selena Gomez